Four Basic Principles for Systematizing SaaS Customer Success

 To elaborate, from the first contact through the marketing, sales, and onboarding funnels, your customer is going through a wide range of experiences.
 Various emotions, questions, fears, and excitement arise.
 Levels of familiarity with the product, service, and knowledge base increase and evolve.

-Therefore, it becomes your job to address all of these things in the right time, in the right way.
+Therefore, as you focus on SaaS customer success, it becomes your job to address all of these things in the right time, in the right way.
 “Activation” isn’t the end of the line - it’s where the real work starts.
 And that truly is a function of every department.

 There comes a point when the sale is closed, and a customer takes the leap to hire your product to help them solve a particular problem.
 Empathize with that!
 Don’t allow yourself to become so desensitized that the acquisition of customers becomes something binary.
 These are people, putting trust in you.